nexusformat/definitions/manual/source/classes/base_classes/mpes-structure.rst

    A base class to describe the complex manipulators used in photoemission experiments, often with > 4 degrees of freedom, cryogenic cooling and other advanced features.

-Three base classes to describe data processing, which can be used as subclasses of :ref:`NXprocess` if describing post-processing or as subclasses of :ref:`NXdetector` if describing live, electronics level processing:
+Four base classes to describe data processing, which can be used as subclasses of :ref:`NXprocess` if describing post-processing or as subclasses of :ref:`NXdetector` if describing live, electronics level processing:

     :ref:`NXcalibration`:
        A base class to describe the 1D calibration of an axis, with a function mapping a raw data scale to a calibrated scale with the same number of points.